Get Online Reading

-Sessions at libraries and other venues will be starting again as soon as these can be arranged.
 Our popular sessions at Reading Central Library are back!
 As before, all our sessions are free for anyone needing help with computers and technology to drop in, on a first come first served basis.
 You can bring your own device or use the library computers.

 -Tuesdays 14:00 – 16:00

 Please note that you will need a library card to use the library wi-fi or computers – if you don’t have one you can get one easily from the reception desk if you bring ID.
 We look forward to seeing you.

 Are you interested in helping someone to learn about computers and technology?
 We are also starting to recruit more volunteers for the project.
 Sessions will be at various times and venues, mostly on weekdays, and generally last 1-2 hours.
 If you are interested please email email@example.com or visit https://go-reading.org/get-involved/